Self injury Support (formerly Bristol Crisis Service for Women) is a charity. We were set up in 1986, to support women in emotional distress.

 - To develop services, and raise awareness of self-injury and mental health issues, through training and providing information.

 We have carried out a lot of research into the experiences and needs of women who self-injure.
 As well as helping to shape our own services, this work has also helped people:

 - get a better understanding of self-injury; and

 - find the best ways of working with people who self-injure.

 We have also written ‘good practice guidelines’ for working with people who self-injure.

-Bristol Crisis Service for Women is run by a management group.
-TESS is staffed by volunteers, who receive full training and support for their work.
+Self injury Support is run by a management group.
+TESS and our Women’s Self-injury Helpline are staffed by volunteers, who receive full training and support for their work.
 Volunteers work alongside paid workers in carrying out many aspects of the organisation’s work.

-We get funding from a wide range of sources, including charitable trusts, central and local government agencies, the Lottery, and individuals.
+We get funding from a wide range of sources including charitable trusts, central and local government agencies, and individuals.
 Much of this funding is in the form of one-off grants for specific projects.